-The Company leases certain vehicles, machinery and service equipment under capital leases.
+Oklahoma and have 20 year lease terms.
+The Company also leases certain vehicles, machinery and service equipment under capital leases.
 The capital lease obligations for these assets have lease terms ranging from 36 months to 55 months, and the interest rates range between 3.0% to 7.0%.

-Capital lease obligations were \$5.8 as of April 30, 2021.
+Total capital lease obligations were \$5.3 as of July 31, 2021.